tmtxt/tmtxt.github.com/_posts/2012-12-29-install-and-config-bitlbee-on-mac-os-mountain-lion.md

 > Twitter microblogging network (plus all other Twitter API compatible services
 > like identi.ca and status.net).

-In short, Bitlbee is like an IRC server where you can connect to and then use it with your IRC clients to connect to other chat services like Yahoo, FB, Gtalk,...
+In short, Bitlbee is an IRC server where you can connect to and use it with your IRC clients to connect to other chat services like Yahoo, FB, Gtalk,...

 **Bitlbee Homepage**: <http://www.bitlbee.org/>